ChittalaUday/RemoveDuplicatedCSV/README.md

-# Excel/CSV File Processor
+# CSV File Processor

-A web application that processes Excel (.xlsx, .xls) and CSV files containing customer and apartment data.
+A web application that processes CSV files containing customer and apartment data.
 The application removes duplicates, filters unwanted entries, sorts by date, and categorizes entries by apartment type.

 ## Features

 - Drag-and-drop file upload
-- Support for Excel (.xlsx, .xls) and CSV files
+- Support for CSV files
 - Removes duplicate entries based on Name and Serial Number
 - Filters out entries containing 'z1', 'z', 'kap', or 'ang'
 - Sorts by date in ascending order
 - Categorizes entries by apartment type (A, B, C, Others)
 - Downloads processed data as Excel file with multiple sheets

-## Required CSV/Excel Format
+## Required CSV Format

-The input file should contain the following columns:
+The input CSV file should contain the following columns:
 - CAF
 - Customer_ID
 - Customer_Name